QMC-Cornell/shci/README.md

 ## Configurations

 This program should be regarded as a preliminary research program rather than a fully tested catch-all software package.
-The efficiency and correctness of any edge cases, any configurations significantly from the default values or values in published papers are not garenteed.
+The efficiency and correctness of any edge cases, any configurations significantly from the default values or values in published papers, are not garenteed.

 ### General
 * `n_up`, `n_dn` (required): number of up / down electrons.